PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/filesystem.rst

 If the target directory already exists at the start of the process, it will be backed up (to *target location*-BackupBy\ *AppID*) and restored at the end.

+If you do not wish to save the data but only want to keep a local version safe and throw away any changes, set the source directory to ``-``, so you end up with ``-=[target location]``.
+If you don't wish to back up local data, you can use :ini-section:`[DirectoriesCleanupForce]`.

 Wildcards are not yet supported.

 **Example:** ``settings=%APPDATA%\Pub\lisher\AppName``